 - Interactive routing is launched by clicking the Route button , or selecting the routing command, Route » Interactive Routing (shortcut: Ctrl+W).

 - Since the components are mostly surface mount and the design is simple, the board can be routed on the top layer.
 As you place tracks on the top layer of the board, you use the ratsnest (connection lines) to guide you.

 - Tracks on a PCB are made from a series of straight segments.
 Each time there is a change of direction, a new track segment begins.
 Also, by default the PCB editor constrains tracks to a vertical, horizontal or 45° orientation, allowing you to easily produce professional results.
 This behavior can be customized to suit your needs, but for this tutorial you can use the defaults.

-- After reaching the target pad, right-click or press Esc to release that connection - you will remain in Interactive Routing mode, ready to click on the next connection line.
+- When the routing reaches the target pad the software will automatically release that connection - you will remain in Interactive Routing mode, ready to click on the next connection line.

 A simple animation showing the board being routed.
 Note that many of the connections are finished using the Ctrl+Click to autocomplete feature.

 - Check which layers are currently visible by looking at the Layer Tabs at the bottom of the workspace.
-If the Bottom Layer is not visible, press the L shortcut to open the View Configurations dialog, and enable the Bottom Layer.
+If the Bottom Layer is not visible, press the L shortcut to open the View Configuration panel, and enable the Bottom Layer.